 The interesting thing about it is that many people, even in government, see those communities as a problem for the city.
 Xenophobia is targeted towards most of the people living in Hillbrow because they are from places like Zimbabwe, Ethiopia, and Nigeria.

 So they still don’t get much support from the government because secretly the government sees them as a problem and not as a possible solution.

-Hillbrow receives 10,000 migrants per month; that is about 120,000 migrants a year, which is the size of a town like Delft, Netherlands.
-Imagine that every year another Delft is being added to the city.
+The province of Gauteng receives 10,000 migrants per month; that is about 120,000 migrants a year.
 And a lot of the people do not find jobs, and end up in informal trade and informal activities – there is a lot of crime and violence in the area.

 TAPPING INTO HILLBROW’S HUMAN CAPITAL

 On the other side, it is a very interesting area – it is an area with a huge innovation potential, because just like New York it is also a city of migrants.
 But what happened here is that it has not been utilized; we have not tapped into this innovative, multicultural group.

 Schooling is not good, housing is not good, access to healthy food is not good.
 Many of the children eat food to simply fill their stomachs, not food that is good for their growth.